 We understand that we’ve got a responsibility — and an opportunity — to step up and improve our impact on people and the planet.
-Over the past several years, we’ve made important progress, achieving our goal of sending zero waste to landfills from our facilities.
+Over the past several years, we’ve made important progress, achieving our goal of sending zero waste to landfills from our facilities, and we plan to reduce our virgin plastic use by 25%, for 100% of our plastic packaging to be reusable, recyclable or compostable by 2025 and use on average, 30% recycled content in our plastic packaging.
 We also are reducing our direct Greenhouse Gas (GHG) emissions through renewable energy and energy efficiency while making significant strides to reduce food and other waste at all 126 of our production facilities around the world.

 Even as we continue to improve the environmental impacts of our direct operations, we realize that the lion’s share of our impact on the planet comes from our extended supply chain.
 For example, roughly three-quarters of our GHG emissions come from the agricultural practices and land-use change associated with growing the ingredients we need to make our products.
 The engines driving global business — our supply chains — are broken, and we are working to transform them using Science Based Problem Solving.